Rutten-Sara/Effect-modified-DLNM/README.md

-# Distributed lag non-linear models with effect modification using Laplacian P-splines
+# Distributed lag non-linear models with spatial effect modification using Laplacian P-splines
 Sara Rutten, Thomas Neyens, Elisa Duarte, Antonio Gasparrini and Christel Faes

 ## About this repository
-This repository contains the Rcodes used to generate the results from the paper "Distributed lag non-linear models with effect modification using Laplacian P-splines".
+This repository contains the Rcodes used to generate the results from the paper "Distributed lag non-linear models with spatial effect modification using Laplacian P-splines".

 ## Data
 Following datasets are necessary to run the code and are included in the data folder: